 - Stir, serve and enjoy!

-How to Serve Mediterranean Cucumber Salad
+How to serve Cucumber Tomato Feta Salad

 - Serve with grilled chicken or fish.